 An application is deemed complete when all of the required documentation is submitted to the Economic Development Officer - Heritage Planning.
 In addition to the requirements listed above, the applicant may be required to submit additional supporting documents that may be identified by the City as being relevant or necessary to the evaluation of the application.
 These may include, but are not limited to, a Heritage Impact Assessment or Engineering Report.
-Any additional requirements will be established at a pre-consultation meeting prior to application.
-Staff may request entry onto the property in order to evaluate the proposed alteration on the heritage attributes of the site.
+Any additional requirements will be established at a pre-submission meeting prior to application.
+Staff may request entry onto the property in order to evaluate the proposed alterations on the heritage attributes of the site.

-If a heritage permit is granted for the alteration of the property, the applicant is then responsible for applying for a building permit from the City's Building Division and fulfilling any and all requirements under the Building Code Act and as required by the City's Building By-law, as amended, prior to the issuance of a building permit.
-Applications for new commercial signage are required to apply for and receive a Sign Permit, as required by the City's Sign-By-law.
-Some alterations to heritage properties for which a heritage permit is required, such as the replacement of doors and windows, will not require a building permit.
-The applicant should consult with the Building Division to verify the requirements under the Building Code Act.
+If a heritage permit is granted for the alteration of the property, the applicant is responsible for applying for a building permit from the City's Building and Septic Division and fulfilling any and all requirements under the Building Code Act and as required by the City's Building By-law, as amended, prior to the issuance of a building permit.
+Applications for new commercial signage are required to apply for and receive a sign permit as required by the City's Sign By-law.
+Some alterations to heritage properties for which a heritage permit is required may not require a building permit.
+The applicant should consult with the Building and Septic Division to verify the requirements under the Building Code Act.

 The applicant is also responsible for ensuring any permissions required under the Planning Act are received and any conditions related to those applications are fulfilled.
-Not all heritage permit applications will require an application to be made under the Planning Act, but the applicant should consult with the Planning Division to verify the requirements under the Planning Act.
+Not all heritage permit applications will require an application made under the Planning Act, but the applicant should consult with the Planning Division to verify the requirements under the Planning Act.

 There is no additional fee to process an application to alter a heritage property.
-The appropriate fee is payable for the application for a building permit from the Building Division as per the fee schedule in the Building By-law.
+The appropriate fee is payable for the application for a building permit from the Building and Septic Division as per the fee schedule in the Building By-law.
+Applicants are also responsible for any fees incurred related to relevant Planning Act applications made in support of the alteration.